Formatting your documents

 - Even simple things may require complex steps

-- Not many people use it in the Humanities (though a good number in Linguistics)
+- Not many people use it in the Humanities, though a good number do in Linguistics

 References

 The thing to bear in mind is: the more you automate, the fewer mistakes you will make, and the more time you save.
-So, if you can automate most components in your document (which is what
+So, if you can automate most components in your document, which is what \(\LaTeX\) does, you’ll definitely reduce inconsistencies.
+References are a special component not only because you have to spend a lot of time checking all the details in each entry, but also because different documents will likely require different bibliography styles.

-Sometimes you actually want to add somebody else’s table to your document (say, because you’re citing that person’s study).
-The wrong way to do that is to take a screenshot of the original table and paste it on your document.
-The better way to do that is to redo the table, so that it will actually be consistent with your own document—and you won’t have any problems with pixelated images (see below).
+Sometimes you actually want to add somebody else’s table to your document, say because you’re citing that person’s study.
+The wrong way to do that is to take a screenshot of the original table and paste it into your document.
+The better way to do that is to redo the table, so that it will actually be consistent with your own document, and so that you won’t have any problems with pixelated images.

-Some people actually take screenshots from Microsoft Word, and sometimes they forget that certain words might be underlined by Word’s orthographic rules.
+Some people actually take screenshots from Microsoft Word, and sometimes they forget that certain words might be underlined by Word’s spelling rules.
 So you end up with a table like this:

 This table has several problems: